 I am passionate about inspiring young people to become the engineers of the future.
 But the UK faces an estimated shortfall of 20,000 engineering graduates every year, with half of companies in the sector saying the shortage is having a significant impact on their productivity and growth.
 This is not good news for the economy or if we want the UK to be a leader in innovation.

-Our main sponsors so far include:
+Our main sponsors were:

 Our other sponsors include: